Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: Introduction

 To address this challenge, the Abductive Learning (ABL) paradigm \citep{zhou_abl_2019,huang_ablnc_2023} offers a foundation for integrating data-driven learning with symbolic knowledge refinement through consistency optimization.
 Based on this approach, we propose ALIGNED (Adaptive aLignment for Inconsistent Genetic kNowledgE and Data), an end-to-end framework that enables neuro-symbolic alignment and knowledge refinement in genetic perturbation prediction.
 ALIGNED advances beyond existing predictive methods to enhance transparency about the underlying biological mechanisms and enable continual evolution of understanding from large-scale perturbation datasets.

 Our main contributions are:

 \begin{itemize} \item \textbf{Balanced Consistency Metric.} We design a balanced evaluation metric that assesses predictions against both experimental data and curated knowledge.
-This addresses the limitation that standard metrics evaluate only predictive accuracy without considering consistency with biological knowledge \citep{bendidi_benchmarking_2024}. \item \textbf{Adaptive Neuro-Symbolic Alignment.} We align neural and symbolic predictions from inconsistent information sources by adaptively weighting neural and symbolic components with a gradient-free optimization mechanism. \item \textbf{Knowledge Refinement.} We enable systematic update of regulatory interactions by introducing a gradient-based optimization approach over a symbolic representation of the GRNs. \item \textbf{Results}.
-ALIGNED outperforms existing methods in balanced consistency with both data and knowledge.
-In addition, ALIGNED's knowledge refinement can re-discover cross-referenced regulatory relationships.
-Our results demonstrate effective translation from prediction to enhanced mechanistic interpretation. \end{itemize}
+This addresses the limitation that standard metrics evaluate only predictive accuracy without considering consistency with biological knowledge \citep{bendidi_benchmarking_2024}. \item \textbf{Adaptive Neuro-Symbolic Alignment.} We adaptively combine neural and symbolic predictions from inconsistent information sources by weighting neural and symbolic components with a gradient-free optimization mechanism. \item \textbf{Knowledge Refinement.} We enable systematic update of regulatory interactions by introducing a gradient-based optimization approach over a symbolic representation of the GRNs. \item \textbf{Results}.
+ALIGNED matches or exceeds state-of-the-art methods in predictive accuracy while substantially outperforms existing methods in balanced consistency.
+In addition, we show that ALIGNED's knowledge refinement can re-discover cross-referenced regulatory relationships. \end{itemize}